Masato Ishizuki Misaki Ishizuki

 Masato： In order to make good food, the person making it needs to put their feelings into it.
 For example, even if it's busy and you need to make 50 of the same dishes, it's important to keep it from being just a process.
 "These dishes are delivered to 50 people."
 I make sure every person has this mentality to deliver a great guest experience.
 At times there are over 100 full-time and part-time staff, so effort must be made to improve communication between them.
 If something needs to be improved, and you voice your opinion, you need to act first.
 I believe I was able to step up in my career by accomplishing these things one at a time.

-The everyday relationship lights the way during a crisis.
+For couples, and for staff.
+The normal relationship lights the way during a crisis.

 Masato：If you communicate with each other on a normal basis, when the time comes, you can understand what the other person needs just by making eye contact.
 If you see someone who is always working for the guest having trouble, you will want to help out in any way possible.
 As long as everyone shares the same mind, miracles can happen during an emergency.
 About one year ago we had a sudden blackout in the restaurant.
 The air conditioning and the lights all went out.
 It was hot and we couldn't see anything.
 In the kitchen, we could use gas, but without ventilation we couldn't cook.
 The manager and chef both happened to be away at the time, but here we showed our true ability.
 The hall and kitchen cooperated, and the kitchen used their brains to think of things they could make for the guests, and the hall explained the situation to them.
 Everyone panicked in the beginning, but they did their best and later both the manager and chef complimented everyone.